A – Definitions of Ailments

 – Amenorrhea – Absence or cessation of menstruation due to a congenital defect, hormonal deficiency, hypothalamus disorder, or emotional problem.

-– Ameobacidal – An antibiotic.
+– Ameobacidal – An .

 – Amenorrhea – Scanty or absent menstruation.
 Absence or suppression of menstruation.